Volumetric density measurement in buoyant plumes using Tomographic Background Oriented Schlieren (TBOS): Methodology

-where, the values $\tilde{f}(s_{ip})$ are calculated using the bilinear interpolation of the basis function surrounding the $p^{th}$ point on $i^{th}$ ray.
-For ease of forming linear system of equation, it is written as a bilinear contribution from all the shape functions (equation \ref{eq:wBilin}).
-However, only the four basis functions surrounding the point contribute, as the support of the pyramid-shaped basis functions is limited to the adjacent nodes (figure \ref{fig:forwardProj}(b)).
+The line integral for Radon transform can also be calculated by sum of discrete values of function $\tilde{f}(s_{ip})$ at points $1<p<P$ at regular intervals $\delta_p$ (Fig.~\ref{fig:forwardProj}a) on the ray inside the domain - $p_i = \sum_{p=1}^{P} \tilde{f}(s_{ip}) \, \delta_p$ where, the values $\tilde{f}(s_{ip})$ are calculated using the bilinear interpolation of the basis function surrounding the $p^{th}$ point on $i^{th}$ ray.
+For ease of forming linear system of equation, it is written as a bilinear contribution from all the shape functions- $\tilde{f}(s_{ip}) = \sum _{j=1}^{N} w_{ijp} f_j$, where $w_{ijp}$ is the weight contribution from j$^{\textit{th}}$ basis function $\phi_j$ to the p$^{\textit{th}}$ point on i$^{\textit{th}}$ ray (Fig.~\ref{fig:forwardProj}a).
+However, only the four basis functions surrounding the point contribute, since the support of each pyramid-shaped basis function is limited to its four neighboring grid nodes (Fig.~\ref{fig:forwardProj}b).